Niranjanprasad12/Wordle-v-1/README.md

 # Wordle-v-1
-This is my first version of wordle
+This is my first version of wordle needs to be optimized for the small devices for mobile phones.